aSapien/putio-plex-server/README.md

 ## A setup for wiring together Plex Media player, PutIO and Medusa.

-This is complete plan to run an end-to-end torrent-to-plex automation.
+This is complete plan to run an end-to-end torrent-to-plex automation with support for private trackers via PyMedusa.

 ### Components:
 - [PyMedusa](https://github.com/pymedusa/Medusa) - Automatic Video Library Manager